stevento/genshin-team-tracker/README.md

 - be able to save my list of teams to file
 - be able to load my list of teams from file

+## Phase 4: Task 2
+I have implemented the robust class option:
+> Test and design a class in your model package that is robust.
+You must have at least one method that throws a
+> checked exception.
+You must have one test for the case where the exception is expected and another where the
+> exception is not expected.

+The robust class is the **Character** class in the **model** package.
+The method that has a robust design and throws a checked exception is **Character.find(String name)**.
+The tests for this class are in **test.model.CharacterTest** and include a case where the exception is expected and another where the exception is not expected.